 The degree of kidnapping that an actor will be charged with depends on what transpires during the course of the kidnapping.
-As set forth in the statute, a kidnapping will be either a crime of the first or the second degree.
-The Legislature has determined that under certain circumstances the sentence for kidnapping will deviate from the sentence set forth in N.J.S.
+A kidnapping will be either a crime of the first or the second degree.
+The Legislature determined that under certain circumstances the sentence for kidnapping will deviate from the sentence set forth in N.J.S.
 2C:43-6 of the Code of Criminal Justice.